gadāi gaurāṅga jaya jāhnavā-jīvana

 śuniyā tomāra mukhe ānanda āmāra

 “O Hari Dāsa, speak about the unlimited glories of the Holy Name.
-When I hear them from your mouth, I feel bliss.
+If I hear them from your mouth, I will feel bliss.

 “If the Holy Name comes from someone’s mouth even once, he is a Vaiṣṇava.
-A householder should carefully respect him.
+Indeed, a householder should endeavour to respect him.
 (1)

 (1) Replying to the questions of the residents of Kulīnagrāma, Mahāprabhu said: